 Come Together Right Now

-In the figure above, we see that the first three tracks comprise a single composition.
+In the figure above, you see that the first three tracks comprise a single composition.
 They are stored in three separate MP3 files, only because that's how they were engineered and released on the CD.
 But you would not listen to that composition by starting at the second or third movement; rather, you would always start at the beginning, with the first movement.
 So it makes no sense in keeping the three movements in separate files.
 This becomes especially problematic if you have your music player set to "random shuffle", because then it is highly unlikely that the three movements would be played continuously, in the correct order.

-What we want to do is somehow combine those three MP3 files into a single one.
+What I want to do is somehow combine those three MP3 files into a single one.
 Fortunately, there is an application that makes it possible — AlbumWrap, developed by Infamus Software.
 Even though the company's website appears to be having technical difficulties, as of this writing, the software can be downloaded from a number of different sources, including Softpedia.
 AlbumWrap is a utility for wrapping multiple MP3 files into a single one, and was originally developed for creating entire albums from individual tracks.
 (Note that this program is not the same as AlbumWrap Extractor.)
 It is shareware, and the cost is only $15.

 To install AlbumWrap, you do not have to run any installation program.
 Simply place the executable file into its own directory, such as C:\Program Files\AlbumWrap.
 If you find yourself using it frequently, you can right-click on the file within Windows Explorer, create a shortcut to it, and drag that shortcut onto your Start menu.
 When you first fire up the program, you will see a welcome screen.